Albert0i/mysql-vs-redis/README-Part3.md

 ![alt machine info](img/machine-info.JPG)

-By all tests I made, I can *roughly* draw my conclusion:
+From the tests I made, I can *roughly* draw my conclusion:

 - Redis is 3~4 times faster than MySQL in read access;
 - Redis is 2 times faster than MySQL in read access (In-memory storage);